END OF THE RAINBOW

 Speaking of the music, I love that they had the musicians on stage, as I’m sure they were for Judy’s real shows.
 I love it when musicians actually get credit for the music they’re the ones creating!

 Oh dear—I have to put in one more digression here.
-Many years ago, when Mr. X was doing a major musical in Toronto, (he got the role on Broadway, but couldn’t be released from his television series in time,) we decided to have a wonderful boat for everyone involved in the show.
+Many years ago, when Mr. X was doing a major musical in Toronto, (he got the role on Broadway, but couldn’t be released from his television series in time,) we decided to have a wonderful party on a boat for everyone involved in the show.
 With me being his social secretary, it fell to me to proffer the invites.
 So, I put a note on the backstage bulletin board with the deets, and asked everyone to RSVP to me by a certain date.
 Of course, the entire cast and crew accepted, but I had not heard from any of the musicians, either way.
 So, I went down to the pit one night, and asked them if they were coming.
 They all looked at each other quizzically, and one of them said to me, “We’re invited???”
 I said, “Of course!,” and asked why they would even think otherwise!
 They told me that, as professional Broadway musicians for many years, they had never once been included in cast activities!
 I was shocked, but, sadly, that same scenario has since been confirmed for me by many other musicians.

 People in show business—wake-up!
 You can’t have a musical without the ones making the actual music!
 They’re the most valuable assets.
 So, please treat them right!